 - 2. APPLICATION FOR PERMIT.
 Application for a permit required in this section shall be made to the Health Department upon a form furnished by the Health Department and shall contain such information which the Health Department may prescribe and require and shall be accompanied by payment of the applicable fees.
 The Application form may be updated and/or amended as deemed necessary by the Health Department.
 No prior approval of a permit guarantees future approval.
 The Health Department reserves the right to require permit holders to reapply if the application is updated and/or amended, and refusal to reapply may result in the termination of a permit. - (a) GENERAL REQUIREMENTS. - 1.
 The applicant must complete the required form by the Health Department, and provide to the Health Department the non-refundable application fee. - 2.
 The permit applicant must provide proof of formal education and/or sufficient practical experience to act as a beekeeper. - 3.
 The permit applicant must provide proof of property ownership for the property where the proposed apiary will be located. - 4.
 The permit application must provide proof of occupancy of the property where the proposed apiary will be located. - (b) INSPECTION OF APIARY.
 Prior to populating the apiary, an inspection of the apiary by the City Health Officer or his or her designee shall be conducted to ensure compliance with all of the following provisions: - 1.
 Quantities: Number of hives allowed.
-The maximum number of hives on any residentially zoned lot shall be five (5). - a.
-Up to five (5) honeybee hives and two (2) nucleus colonies may be maintained by a permit holder within a residentially zoned lot. - b.
+The maximum number of hives on any residentially zoned let shall be five (5). - The maximum number of hives on any residentially zoned lot shall be five (5). - b.
+The maximum number of nucleus colonies on any residentially zoned lot shall be two (2). - a.c.
 Upon written notification to the Health Department, a beekeeper may temporarily exceed the allowable number of hives for a period of time not to exceed thirty (30) days in order to rescue a colony, determine that the colony is disease free, and to verify or establish a viable queen. - 2.
 Occupation.
-Apiaries in residentially zoned areas must be located on the lot occupied by the permit holder. unoccupied lots. - 3.
+Apiaries in residentially zoned areas must be located on the lot occupied by the permit holder. - 3.
 Vacant/Unoccupied Lot.
-No apiary may be placed on vacant or - 4.
-Hive type.
+No apiary may be placed on vacant or unoccupied lots.

+- 4. Hive type.
 Only top bar hives or removable frame hives shall be used.
-Hives shall be continuously maintained in sound and usable condition by the permit holder.

-- 5. Identification.
+Hives shall be continuously maintained in sound and usable condition by the permit holder. - 5.
+Identification.
 Each apiary shall, at all times, have the permit holder's name, address and phone number permanently and legibly displayed in a prominent place on an external portion of each hive. - 6.
 Flyway Barrier.
 For all hives located within thirty (30) feet of a property line, a 6-foot high closed fence, closed hedge or other approved barrier shall be located between the rear and/or side property lines and the hive(s).
 A flyway barrier is not needed if the hive(s) are kept at least ten (10) feet off the ground.
 Flyway barriers, if required shall meet the requirements of the building code. - 7.
 Water Supply.
 A continuous supply of water shall be located on the property where the apiary is located, and placed near the hive(s) and within the enclosures or flyway barriers.
-The water source shall be designed to allow the honeybees' access to water by landing on a hard surface available to the honeybees so long as they remain active outside of the hive. - 8.
-Placement. - a.
-All beekeeping equipment must be located a minimum of thirty (30) feet from the front property line and ten (10) feet from all other property lines. - b.
-Hives may not be located in the front yard of any lot.
-Should there be multiple street frontages to a property or no front yard clearly indicated on the property records for a property, the placement of the apiary shall be at the discretion of the City Health Officer. - c.
-Apiaries must be located a minimum of fifty (50) feet from dwellings, porches, gazebos, decks, swimming pools, permanently affixed play equipment and any other habitable area on any adjoining lots unless the owner of the adjoining property has provided written permission to the Health Department for closer placement. - d.
-Hives should face southeast (SE) direction if possible.
+The water source shall be designed to allow the honeybees' access to water by landing on a hard surface available to the honeybees so long as they remain active outside of the hive.